Elkrose/LR2R/README.md

 - can be enabled and disabled

 🔥 Install Instructions: 🔥
 Place in the game/mods folder.
+Should look like game/mods/LR2R-VTMod/ (should see all the VTmods in this folder)

 ❓ Known issues:
 NEEDS new game start due to Person_ren and Random file being edited which effects all NPCs (virgin stats).
+Suggestion: Don't update till you really need to 😄

 ❓ When will it break or need updates?
 If develop git modifies person or random generator files, Restart is sometimes required.